 Yaucromatic2: A Riot of Colors in Yauco

 Following the hurricanes of September 2017, more and more citizen groups in Puerto Rico are turning to the Arts to aid in the recovery efforts of their towns.
-The group Arte Para Unir (Art to Unite) in Yauco, in the southwest region of the island, is one of those groups working to help their town rebound.
+Pintalto, along with the group Arte Para Unir (Art to Unite) in Yauco, in the southwest region of the island, is one of those groups working to help their town rebound.
 Yaucromatic2 is an urban art and mural initiative aimed at increasing the number of visitors to Yauco.
 The art is colorful and bright, and you can’t help but smile when you see it.
 Be sure to add Yauco to your list of places to stop as you travel the south coast of Puerto Rico.

 Yaucromatic2: What Is It?

 The original Yaucromatic, in 2017, consisted of 16 murals spread across the public spaces of Yauco.
 The guiding principle of the project is that “Art is not only for museums, it is for the people”.